J&J to pump another $13B into its MedTech business with Shockwave deal

 The deal has already been approved by the boards of directors from both companies.

-Shockwave specializes in innovative intravascular lithotripsy, technology that uses sonic pressure waves to crack calcium lesions in arteries and restore blood flow, along with stenting.
+Founded in 2009, Shockwave focuses on intravascular lithotripsy technology that uses sonic pressure waves to crack calcium lesions in arteries and restore blood flow.
+It's similar to a technique used to break up kidney stones.
+The soundwave emitters are placed inside angioplasty catheters to reach the calcified areas of the artery.

 The deal comes more than a year after J&J said it would spend $16 billion to buy another cardiovascular technology company, Abiomed.
 Both acquisitions are expected to bolster J&J’s MedTech or medical device division.